 For additional help join our Facebook Community Support Group.

-2. Be sure to use up to twenty-eight hashtags to drive people (traffic) to your post.
+2. Be sure to use hashtags to drive people (traffic) to your post.
 Choose a hashtag that is relevant to your item and then click in the homefeed to see similar tags.
 Use can use up to 28 hashtags per post.

 Sample hashtags: #charityauction #auctionforcharity #dogood #bidforcharity #onlinecharity #fundraising #fundraiser

-You get the idea!
-As long as you know their social media handle, you can tag your friends here too.
+3. As long as you know their social media handle, you can tag your friends here too.
 Use @ and their name.
 For example, @charityauctionstoday.

 We’re on Instagram, tag us and we’ll help you promote your online auction for charity.